IIoT Data Architecture Using MQTT and Kafka

 One last thing worth mentioning is the fact that Kafka does not deploy crucial delivery features for IoT, such as keep Alive and Last Will and Testament which MQTT implements.

 It’s plain to see why the strongest Industrial IoT data pipeline uses MQTT to structure communication with devices and sensors, and Kafka to integrate the data from devices to business applications in a data center.
+Find out how to avoid data rich, information poor syndrome (DRIP).

 This is an excerpt from the Creating IIoT Data Pipeline Using MQTT and Kafka: A Step-By-Step Guide written by Kudzai Manditereza.
 Access the guide here.